jyaquinas/jyaquinas.github.io/_posts/2022-02-27-using-spring-data-jpa.md

 ### What is Java Persistence API (JPA)?
 Let's first define [persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science)).
-> The characteristic of state of a system that outlives (persists more than) the process that created it.
+> The characteristic of the state of a system that outlives (persists more than) the process that created it.

 Data is typically persisted by storing them in databases.
 So the JPA is a java specification that provides basic rules for implementing object-relational mapping (ORM).
 That means that JPA doesn't do any of the work.
 Instead, ORM tools like Hibernate implement the JPA specifications.

 ### Why use ORM?
-* reduce repetitive code
-* speed up development
-* focus of OOP style programming without worrying about how to map each to the DB
-* less chances of error by not handling raw queries
+You can increase the development speed by avoiding repetitive code, such as the code responsible for mapping objects to the database.
+There are also fewer chances of error by not having to handle raw queries.
+And by only dealing with java objects, you can still use OOP-style programming without having to worry about mapping each to the DB.

-### Spring Data JPA
+### Using Spring Data JPA
-* wrapper class to facilitate use of JPA, more specifically the JPA provider like Hibernate (not a JPA provider)
+Spring Data JPA is another abstraction layer that is meant to facilitate the use of JPA, more specifically the JPA provider like Hibernate.
+So Spring Data JPA is not a JPA provider.
-* recommended over using hibernate or jpa
-* easily switch between databases without modifying entire code base (due to the use of same CRUD operations in the interfaces)
-* JPA data access abstraction? -> requires some JPA provider, like Hibernate

 ### Annotations
 #### @Entity
 Defines an entity class, which is basically a POJO (Plain old java object) that represents a table in a database.
 Instances of this class represent rows of the table.
-Name of the entity defaults to the class name, but it can be set differently through `@Entity(name="EntityName")`.
+The name of the entity defaults to the class name, but it can be set differently through `@Entity(name="EntityName")`.

 #### @Id
 Specifies the field as PK (primary key).

 #### @GeneratedValue
 Specifies the PK generation strategy.
-If you want to use the auto increment option, you must set the strategy as:
+If you want to use the auto-increment option, you must set the strategy as:
 `@GeneratedValue(strategy=GenerationType.IDENTITY)`

 #### @Column
 All the fields of the class become a column by default.
 But you can use this to set different options other than the default values.
 For instance, the name will default to the field name, and to a length of 255 (for string columns only).

-Let's look at an example.
+Let's look at an example of an entity class.
 ```java
 @Getter
 @NoArgsConstructor